 SERIES OF NUDE PHOTOGRAPHS WHERE PHOTOGRAPHER IS ALSO PHOTOGRAPHED BY HIS MODELS

-I have never used my nude photography as a part of my portfolio.
-I always worried about exploiting someone's beauty in order to get wider audience and more likes on social media.
-I had a conversation with my girlfriend about my love for photographing female nudes and my concerns about participating in a long tradition of men objectifying women.
+I had a conversation with my partner about my love for photographing female nudes and my concerns about participating in a long tradition of men objectifying women.
 I started to think about how I could challenge that history and how I could play with people's expectations when it comes to nudity.
 I decided, in addition to photographing women, I would also put myself in their position, letting them take photographs of me.
 I would give them the opportunity to reverse the gender bias, making them director and allowing them to explore male nudity through the camera lens.
 Using a neutral backdrop, minimal props and similar lighting, the photographs align the male and female gaze in a search for equality and a celebration of different kinds of beauty.

 When shooting, we are not naked at the same time and compositions are not planned ahead of time.
 The photographs happen naturally, while having a conversations about sexuality, gender, and many other interesting themes.
 You can read few words from models at the bottom of this page.

 Below are few examples from over 50 sessions I had in past two years with most incredible human beings.

 For any questions or if you would like to participate in the project, please use the form below or my email: email@example.com

 UPDATE: Few images from the project has recently been published in MATH Magazine V... progressive porn publication dedicated to sexual liberation and love!
 Therefore, editor chose a bit more graphic work.

 RACHEL: A woman as tall as I am tends to stand out.
 At six-feet tall since the eighth grade, I have been painfully aware of how others view me physically for more than half my life.